weiserlab/homepage2/content/home/welcome.md

 With hundreds of millions of Internet of Things devices deployed worldwide and their number projected to reach a trillion soon,  Internet of Things has become a crucial part of our lives and economy.
 We cover topics related to the Internet of Things in our research and teaching activities.
 They encompass a spectrum of topics; Including projects that tackle issues that are fundamental to the device, to efforts that take a broader system and network perspective for deployment in the real world. <br>

 We strive to build systems and prototypes that address *real-world* challenges.
 Our work is highly interdisciplinary, and we enjoy collaborating and working with engineers, artists, scientists,  members of government and industry, and domain experts from other disciplines.<br>

+The group has its genesis at Uppsala University, Sweden and University of California, Berkeley.  <br>